taosdata/TDengine/docs/en/06-advanced/05-data-in/01-migrate.md

 ## Feature Overview

 `taosX` uses SQL queries to retrieve data from the source cluster and writes the query results to the target database.
-Specifically, `taosX` treats a sub-table's data for a specific time period as the basic unit of the query, and the data to be migrated is written to the target database in batches.
+Specifically, `taosX` treats a subtable's data for a specific time period as the basic unit of the query, and the data to be migrated is written to the target database in batches.

 `taosX` supports three migration modes: